bunuelo/funk2/trunk/som-2009/lab2/lab2.md

 People communicate efficiently by assuming shared context and background world knowledge to compress the verbal messages we impart.
 Take for example the commonsense assertion: “females have long hair.”
 A lot of details are left implicit:

   - **Females:** What kind of females?
 Zebras, ducks and boats?
 No, human females.
 Babies?
 No, adult human females.
 At MIT?
-In Soviet Russia?
+In the US Army?
   - **Hair:** Facial hair?
 Underarm hair?
 No, hair on their heads!
   - **Long:** How long is long?
 Longer than what?
 Presumably, the hair on the heads of adult male humans.